Traveling to Tokyo for the 2020 Summer Games FAQ

 Most people are familiar with the gold, silver and bronze medals athletes receive for finishing first, second, and third respectively.
 In many cases, that’s not all they’ll receive.
-Many countries’ Olympic committees also offer a cash prize to go along with the hardware.
+Many countries’ competition committees also offer a cash prize to go along with the hardware.

 Of course, there’s more to winning than the medal and possible prize money.
 Winners gain notoriety — especially within their home country — and in some cases, endorsements and sponsorship deals.
 Some athletes also receive gifts from local or national businesses.